-- You can use the amount of total income on line 150 of your most recent return or your notice of assessment issued by the CRA if it accurately reflects your current income; or
+- You can use the amount of total income on line 15000 (150 for 2018 and prior years) of your most recent return or your notice of assessment issued by the CRA if it accurately reflects your current income; or

-- Line 150 in those documents might not accurately and fairly reflect your current income or include all the money available to you for child support purposes.
+- Line 15000 (150 for 2018 and prior years) in those documents might not accurately and fairly reflect your current income or include all the money available to you for child support purposes.
 Depending on the reason for this, you may wish to consider one or more of the following options:

 - If your income fluctuates a lot from year to year, then you may need to calculate the average of your income over the last three years.